Information for Course Instructors and TAs

 - learning skills workshops

-- social support through various activities coordinated by the CSD
+- social support through various activities coordinated by SAS

 - summer transition program for new students coming to OCAD University.